#8: Elevation of Justice Akil Kureshi

 Since 2016, the Union Law Ministry has been attempting to amend the Memorandum of Procedure (MoP) governing the Collegium’s correspondences with the Union government in making appointments.
 However, as this must be done in consultation with the Office of the Chief Justice, reportedly little progress has been made.

-Justice Kureshi’s appointment controversy highlights the Union’s influence over judicial appointments.
+Kureshi J’s appointment controversy highlights the Union’s influence over judicial appointments.
 In the end, the Collegium acceded to the Union’s request and the Supreme Court declined to impose a time limit on how long the Union can take to respond to Collegium recommendations.

 - Retired Madan Lokur J asserts that the Union government is exerting undue influence on the Supreme Court Collegium.